 The Coastal Oregon Marine Experiment Station, a research component of OSU’s College of Agricultural Sciences, is located off-campus.
 COMES' fisheries, aquaculture, and marine mammal research is based at the Hatfield Marine Science Center in Newport, on the central Oregon coast.
 COMES' seafood science and surimi research is based at OSU's Seafood Research & Education Center in Astoria, where the Pacific Ocean meets the Columbia River.

-Newport's researchers focus on marine fisheries management, resource dynamics, ecology, economics, genetics, marketing, and sustainability, as well as on aquaculture, cetacean conservation, and pinniped ecology.
+Newport's researchers focus on marine fisheries management, resource dynamics, ecology, economics, genetics, marketing, and sustainability, as well as on aquaculture, ecotoxicology, and impacts of sharks on marine systems.

 In Astoria, the focus is on seafood-related research, incorporating improved quality, seafood safety, and value-added products.
 The worldwide Surimi School is also headquartered here.